codio/knowledge/source/instructors/authoring/guides/settings/opentabs.rst

 .. image:: /img/guides/guides_vm.png
    :alt: Open VM

-.. note:: If selected but the assignment is not set up for :ref:`virtual machine <virtualmachine>` nothing will happen for the student.
+.. note:: If selected but the assignment is not set up for :ref:`virtual machine <virtualmachine>`, nothing will happen for the student.

 .. _specify-panel: